dave2k77/lrdbenchmark/docs/tutorials/index.rst

 Tutorial Series
 ===============

-This five-part tutorial series walks you through the full LRDBenchmark workflow—from generating synthetic and realistic long-range dependent data to evaluating estimators with statistical diagnostics and publishing leaderboard-quality reports.
+This five-part tutorial series walks you through the full lrdbenchmark workflow—from generating synthetic and realistic long-range dependent data to evaluating estimators with statistical diagnostics and publishing leaderboard-quality reports.
 Follow the modules in order for a guided learning path, or jump to the topic most relevant to your needs.

 .. toctree::
    :maxdepth: 2